StevenTammen/steventammen.com/content/categories/exercise/_index.md

 - Kettlebells ([example gear](https://physicalliving.com/14-kettlebells-compared-the-complete-kettlebell-review/) -- pick one company from this review, and then two weights appropriate for you.
 I would be at 20kg and 24kg bells at the moment, but I'm a large human at 6'5" and >200 pounds)
 - Burpees, pushups, core exercises (leg raises, flutter kicks) -- these activities require no gear.

-Sprint training is good for HIIT and requires no equipment, but it is high-impact, and can't be done inside super well (unless you have a track inside your house...).
+Sprint training is good for HIIT and requires no equipment, but it is high-impact.
 All of the above activities are relatively low impact, including jumping rope (at least if you do it right and minimize jump height).

 How then to decide what activity (or activities plural) to do?
 Here's some variables:

 1. Which activity burns the most calories?
 2. Which activity is a relatively full-body exercise?
 3. Which activity lets you have the most variety, novelty, and fun (variety and novelty are essential for fun)?
-4. Which activity can be done when traveling (since you can't mountain bike when travelling, it makes sense to have this indoor form of cardio be the travel cardio activity)?
+4. Which activity requires minimal bulky/heavy gear, such that it does not practically complicate traveling?

 In my opinion, jumping rope is the best pick:

 1. Jumping rope burns an insane number of calories.
 2. If you do it with weighted ropes (either mid or especially heavy weight ropes, as linked above), it is a full-body exercise.
 3. Jumping rope lets you have lots and lots of variety and have a lot of fun, once you get good at it: you can mix in different jumping patterns (boxer step, running in place, etc.), side-swipes, cross-overs (both ways), and double-unders.
 All this means that I never get bored of it at all.
-4. Jump ropes are quite portable.
+4. Jump ropes are quite portable when traveling.
+Battle ropes are less portable, and kettlebells are downright *un*-portable.

 {{% sidenote %}}
 [Crossrope](https://www.crossrope.com/) is a well-known weighted jump rope brand.
 They make good stuff --  I've tested it myself, having bought ropes personally with my own money.